-I sent 44 WTHIC letters from 14 countries on four continents, and had ten articles in Quartz.
-I was also interviewed in the BBC.
+I sent 13 WTHIC letters from three countries, had five articles in Qz.
+I was also on the UK Channel 4 News.

-This blog was seen by a smidgen over 40K visitors for just under 60K views, and I published 22 posts (many of which just linked out to the proper post elsewhere).
-This is down from last year’s 45K visitors, just under 73K views and 42 posts published.
-2019 was not a great year for writing for me, I mainly focused on writing for Qz, and had multiple multi-month periods of crushing writer’s block.
+This blog was seen by just over 25K visitors for a little more than 41K views, and I published just 20 posts (many of which just linked out to the proper post elsewhere).
+This is down from 40K visitors and just under 60K views in 2019.

 - Mastering New Leadership Styles**.
 I am fascinated by the different leadership styles, the need to switch between them, and people’s flexibility or lack thereof.
 An attempt to distill the ~15 page original article in a more actionable way.